Meradikonda/GVSU-CIS641-MERADIKONDA/docs/software_requirements_specification_final.md

 * Proper management support and training resources will be provided for the customer to get more involved in the application use.
 * Assist customer in fully accepting the new procedures and ensuring that they understand they offer promising ways for providing high-quality customer care.
 * The customer will be guided and assisted the execution effort as the new practices are rolled out across the application to effectively manage the change process.

+### How will you ensure it integrates within their ecosystem / software?

+The data being added and produced will be stored with in the electronic warehouse system.
+This data is also helpful to track all the information of products as well as the customer.
+We can show the stakeholders the data is being enclosed with in the database of the same server.
+We can view all the information through the User interface.
+All the products information customer signup information and product feedback given by the customer can be view through the admin console.
+From customer console, it is like the online e shopping website.
+All the information will be integrated with in the software.

+### How will you ensure that it any discovered issues are resolved?

+We can assure that any discovered issues can be moved to production in the couple days after we got reported on the website.
+Unfortunately, we don't have any log trackers inside the application.
+The customers or the stakeholders must report any issues directly to the product owner.
+We will try to implement the logs inside the application that will be helpful to monitor the application from initial to the end.
+So, that it will be easy to modify/update any change.
+If anything goes wrong for the stakeholder, we will roll back the change for time being and work on fixing the issue.